chrisguest75/docker_examples/04_docker_context/README.md

 Demonstrate how to work with Docker context.

+TODO:

+* Test if modifying the dockerignore causes a cache invalidation in the correct places.

 ## 📋 Script to follow

 * Show a docker context issue (large files)
 * Using .dockerignore to prevent bloating the docker context and increasing build times.
 * Use a selective whitelist in the context.

+ℹ️ NOTES:

-ℹ️ NOTE: If you're building an image and installing `node_modules` inside the container you should using a `.dockerignore` file.
+* If you're building an image and installing `node_modules` inside the container you should using a `.dockerignore` file.

 ## Large file and folders